-These cards can be used in 1,000 terminals in large urban centers, a number which, by the end of the year, could reach 3,000 terminals.
+These cards can be used in 1,000 terminals in large urban centers, a number which, by the end of the year, can reach 3,000 terminals.

 Eurobank's goal is to penetrate markets, where to date the use of cash, such as tolls, kiosks, cafes and public transport, dominates.

-Contactless payments, currently made in 51 countries internationally and in 27 European countries, involve card payments, with no need to place plastic in the terminal to complete the transaction, with the turnover of contactless transactions increasing by 400% in one year.
+Contactless payments, currently made in 51 countries worldwide and in 27 European countries, involve card payments, no longer requiring the placement of plastic in the terminal to complete the transaction, with the turnover of contactless transactions increasing by 400% in one year.

 The advantages include the greater convenience for transactions that are currently done with "small", time savings and especially the reduction of cash management costs (this cost is equal to 2.5% of the total turnover of traders).